 If you have suffered a burn injury at work, you are entitled to workers’ compensation benefits, which covers wage, medical and potentially disfigurement benefits.

 It is important to note that workers’ compensation laws generally bar you from filing a civil lawsuit against your employer.
 In addition, these benefits do not cover pain and suffering, loss of earning capacity, and other intangible losses.
 You may be able to file a lawsuit if your burn injury was caused by the negligence of a third party, however.
 As an example, if your workplace burn injury was caused by defective equipment, you can file a lawsuit against the manufacturer or distributor.

 We will work tirelessly to help you obtain the benefits you deserve.
 Although insurance companies have an unfair advantage over injured workers, we know how to fight back against the tactics they use to deny claims.
 We will also determine whether you have a valid third party claim and, if so, explore all your options for obtaining compensation.

 Whether you were burned while welding at a construction site, by toxic chemicals at an industrial site, or by grease or boiling water in a restaurant, you have a right to workers’ comp benefits.
 Given the complexities in filing a claim, it is crucial to have the informed representation we provide.

-Lead attorney Jeffrey is certified as a Specialist in Workers’ Compensation Law and our legal team is highly regarded for being fierce advocates of injured workers.
+Our legal team is highly regarded for being fierce advocates of injured workers.
 When you become our client, we will be your voice, and make sure you are treated fairly.
 You will not be charged any attorneys’ fees until we win your claim.
 Please contact our office today for a free evaluation of your case.